-Tobacco products tax receipts are a small component of the cigarette and tobacco taxes (approximately eight percent).
+Tobacco products tax receipts are a small component of the cigarette and tobacco taxes (typically under 10 percent, but expected to grow as cigarette tax revenue continues to decline).
 This tax is imposed on products such as cigars, pipe tobacco and chewing tobacco.
 Trend analysis is used to construct a tobacco products tax base forecast, with greater significance given to recent trends (i.e., the prior five years).
 Audit and refund estimates are added into the series to arrive at final estimates for cash collections.
 Adjustments may be made for audits, refunds, credits, pay schedule lags, accounting delays, tax law and administrative changes, and the estimated impact of discrete events such as the previous ability of taxpayers to use an adjustment ratio when determining the taxable wholesale price.